Donate

 - Yellow -> Filament Unload

-* 5V supply voltage is also accepted but make sure the microcontroller input pins are also tied up to 5V otherwise the indicator LED will not work.
-Recommended supply voltage is 3.3V.
+* 5V supply voltage is also accepted, but make sure the microcontroller input pins are also tied up to 5V otherwise, the indicator LED will not work.
+The recommended supply voltage is 3.3V.

 SensorWires